agherzan/meta-raspberrypi/docs/extra-build-config.md

 * Set the meta-rasberrypi variable (in raspberrypi.conf for example)
   - `KERNEL_INITRAMFS = "-initramfs"`

-## Device tree support

-Device tree for RPi is only supported when using linux-raspberrypi 3.18+ kernels.

-* Set `KERNEL_DEVICETREE` (in conf/machine/raspberrypi.conf)
-  - the trailer is added to the kernel image before kernel install task.
-While creating the SDCard image, this modified kernel is put on boot partition (as kernel.img) as well as DeviceTree blobs (.dtb files).

-NOTE: `KERNEL_DEVICETREE` is default enabled for kernel >= 3.18 and always disabled for older kernel versions.

 ## Enable SPI bus

 When using device tree kernels, set this variable to enable the SPI bus: